PyPSA/PyPSA/doc/introduction.rst

 and mixed alternating and direct current networks.
 PyPSA is designed to scale well with large networks and long time series.

-As of 2018 PyPSA is under heavy development and therefore it is recommended to use caution when using it in a production environment.
-Some APIs may change - the changes in each PyPSA version are listed in the :doc:`release_notes`.

 This project is maintained by the `Energy System Modelling group <https://www.iai.kit.edu/english/2338.php>`_ at the `Institute for Automation and Applied